falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 type Progresser interface {
 	Progress(pState sdk.PluginState) (float64, string)
 }

+type Stringer interface {
+	String(evt sdk.EventReader) (string, error)
+}
 ```

-Source and extrator plugins can optionally implement the `sdk.Destroyer` interface.
-In that case, `Destroy()` will be called when the plugin gets destroyed and can be used to release any allocated resource.

-Source and extrator plugins can also optionally implement the `sdk.InitSchema` interface.
-In that case, `InitSchema()` will be used to to return a schema describing the data expected to be passed as a configuration during the plugin initialization.
-This follows the semantics documented for [`get_init_schema`](../plugin-api-reference/#const-char-plugin-get-init-schema-ss-plugin-schema-type-schema-type-required-no).
-Currently, the schema must follow the [JSON Schema specific](https://json-schema.org/), which in Go can also be easily auto-generated with external packages (e.g. [alecthomas/jsonschema](https:/github.com/alecthomas/jsonschema)).
+Plugins with event sourcing capabilities can optionally implement the `sdk.Destroyer` and `sdk.InitSchema` interfaces, just like mentioned in the section above.

-Source plugins can optionally implement the `sdk.OpenParams` interface.
+Additionally, they can also implement the `sdk.OpenParams` interface.
 If requested by the application, the framework may call `OpenParams()` before opening the event stream to obtains some suggested values that would valid parameters for `Open()`.
 For more details, see the documentation of [`list_open_params`](../plugin-api-reference/#const-char-plugin-list-open-params-ss-plugin-t-s-ss-plugin-rc-rc-required-no).

-Source plugin instances can optionally implement the `sdk.Closer` and `sdk.Progresser` interface.
+Plugin instances can optionally implement the `sdk.Closer`, `sdk.Progresser`, and `sdk.Stringer` interfaces.
 If `sdk.Closer` is implemented, the `Close()` method is called while closing the event stream and can be used to release the resources used by the plugin instance.
-If `sdk.Progresser` is implemented, the
-`Progress()` method is called by the SDK when the framework requests progress data about the event stream of the plugin instance. `Progress()` must return a `float64` with a value between 0 and 1 representing the current progress percentage, and a string representation of the same progress value.
+If `sdk.Progresser` is implemented, the `Progress()` method is called by the SDK when the framework requests progress data about the event stream of the plugin instance. `Progress()` must return a `float64` with a value between 0 and 1 representing the current progress percentage, and a string representation of the same progress value.
+If `sdk.Stringer` is implemented, the `String()` method must return a string representation of an event created by the plugin, which is used by the framework as an extraction value of the `evt.plugininfo` field.
+The string representation should be on a single line and contain important information about the event.

 #### Registering a Plugin in the SDK